deepsquare-io/grid/docs/docs/05-deploy-deepsquare/03-guides/99-publishing-deepsquare.md

-# Using and publishing DeepSquare-hosted images
+# Publishing DeepSquare-hosted images

-TODO: About CVMFS, unpacked DUCC ...
+The DeepSquare registry is not yet public.

+You can contact the DeepSquare Developpers to integrate one image.